PrefectHQ/prefect/docs/orchestration/agents/kubernetes.md

 To provide your own job template, you can use the `--job-template` flag.
 This takes a path to a job template YAML file.
-The path can be local to the agent, or stored in cloud storage on either GCS or S3.
+The path can be local to the agent, or stored in cloud storage on either GCS or S3 (note that in this case, the agent will need credentials for S3/GCS access).

 ```bash
 # Using a local file